Last Updated on 10 September 2023 by Poorna & Brinda

 - Drink lot of water.

-- Carry a good binoculars.
+- Carry a good binocular.
 It will be useful.

 - Don’t be in a hurry.
 You will get many places to stop and click pictures.